cristianeph/ai-trading-bot/README.md

 To make changes on sqlmodel entities:

-`alembic revision -m "baseline existing schema"`
+`alembic revision --autogenerate -m "adding new fields to decisions"`

 `alembic stamp head`